What do students spend their money on?

 Interestingly, the NUS offer a slightly different picture when it comes to student spending.
 For example, their 2012 report claims that students spend on average a massive £125 on books alone.
 Obviously that's a significant margin of difference between the two studies but we hope common sense would dictate that, for the average student, such an expenditure is simply unaffordable.
 If you are spending that much on books, you may want to have a read of this!

-For a complete guide to budgeting and student finance, download our free "Essential Student Guide to Finance" eBook.
+For a complete guide to budgeting and student finance, download our free "Essential Student Guide to Money" eBook.

 - Survey statistics taken from the Save the Student! student finance survey 2012.
 Conducted online.
 Sample size was 2,219 university students in the UK between 8-18 May 2012.